Scottsdale Center for Plastic Surgery

 - Areola (the pink area surrounding the nipple)

 - Umbilicus (belly button)

-I personally do not like to place implants through the armpit or through the belly button for a few reasons.
+Our plastic surgeons do not like to place implants through the armpit or through the belly button for a few reasons.
 Most important, both these approaches represent an indirect means of creating the breast pocket, the space that is surgically created to fit the implant.
-In my opinion, extreme accuracy in creating a breast pocket is the key to a natural and symmetric final result.
+In our plastic surgeons’ opinion, extreme accuracy in creating a breast pocket is the key to a natural and symmetric final result.
 When creating a breast pocket from a distance (i.e., the belly button or armpit), the surgeon relies on a long metal instrument or an inflating device to stretch and create the pocket.
-In my view this is a less accurate technique than performing the dissection directly with your hands.
+In our view this is a less accurate technique than performing the dissection directly with your hands.
 Additionally, armpit scars can sometimes be visible and are associated with a higher capsular contracture rate, while the belly button approach does not allow the option of using silicone implants and is by far the least accurate approach.

 Advantages of the Inframammary (Breast Crease) Incision

-With the vast majority of my patients, I use an inframammary approach to placing implants.
+With the vast majority of our patients, our plastic surgeons use an inframammary approach to placing implants.
 This involves a fine incision along the lower crease of the breast.
-Although I used to perform mostly periareolar incisions, new data has shown that the inframammary incision has the lowest risk of capsular contracture.
+Although Dr. Cohen used to perform mostly periareolar incisions, new data has shown that the inframammary incision has the lowest risk of capsular contracture.
 When textured implants and a Keller Funnel™ (implant placement device) are added, the risk of capsular contracture is even lower.
 This technique has a number of advantages: